Edit

 Clear the Copilot chat

 If you ask the same exact prompt on an unchanged semantic model (same schema, data, and custom instructions) within a rolling 24-hour window, Copilot responds from the cache for efficiency.
 You see the same response in this case.
-The clear chat button doesn't impact this.
+The clear chat button doesn't affect this.
 If you aren't expecting the same response, try changing your prompt or refreshing the underlying model.

 Copilot requirements